polarfire-soc/polarfire-soc-video-kit-reference-design/Readme.md

-# PolarFire&reg; SoC Sev Kit Reference Design Generation Tcl Scripts - Libero&reg; SoC v2022.2
+# PolarFire&reg; SoC Video Kit Reference Design Generation Tcl Scripts - Libero&reg; SoC v2022.3

 ## Description

-This repository can be used to generate a reference design for the PolarFire SoC Sev Kit.
-This reference design will have the same or extended functionality compared to the pre-programmed FPGA design on the Sev Kit.
+This repository can be used to generate a reference design for the PolarFire SoC Video Kit.
+This reference design will have the same or extended functionality compared to the pre-programmed FPGA design on the Video Kit.

 A Libero SoC Tcl script is provided to generate the reference design using Libero SoC along with device specific I/O constraints.

-This repository supports Libero SoC v2022.2, which is available for download [here](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads).
+This repository supports Libero SoC v2022.3, which is available for download [here](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads).

 ## Using the reference design generation Tcl script